Personal Finance

 Start with Your Most Expensive Loan

-If you’ve used credit cards or personal loans as a borrowing tool, these are typically the best place to start.
+If you’ve used credit cards or personal loans, these typically make the best starting point.

 Ask for a Temporary Rate Reduction